 A restricted stock unit ("RSU") represents the right to receive one share of the Company's common stock upon vesting of the RSU.
 The fair value of each RSU is based on the closing price of the Company's common stock on the date of grant.
 In November 2015, the Company granted RSUs with service conditions that vest in two equal annual installments provided that the employee remains employed with the Company.
-The following is a summary of RSU activity under the 2013 Stock Incentive Plan for the nine months ended September 30, 2016:

-Number of Shares Underlying RSUs Weighted-Aver Grant Date Fair Value Unvested at December 31, 2015 508,800 \$ 17.39 Granted 25,000 8.06 Forfeited (42,500) 17.91 Vested (39,700) 11.71 Unvested at September 30, 2016 451,600 \$ 17.32
+In January 2017, the Company granted performance-based RSUs which vest upon the achievement of certain performance goals subject to the employee's continued employment.
+In the event the performance goals are not achieved, none of the RSUs will vest.
+The grant date fair value of the performance-based RSUs is \$2.6 million and will be recognized on an accelerated attribution basis when the RSUs are deemed probable to the date the awards vest.
+No stock-based compensation expense was recognized during the three months ended March 31, 2017, as the likelihood of the performance-based RSUs being earned was not deemed probable.
+The following is a summary of RSU activity under the 2013 Stock Incentive Plan for the three months ended March 31, 2017:

+Number of Shares Underlying RSUs Shares Gra

+Unvested at December 31, 2016 214,300 \$ 17.91

+Granted 261,600 10.39

+Forfeited (10,425) 12.72

+Vested (3,225) 17.91

+Unvested at March 31, 2017 462,250 \$ 13.48

-The total expense related to RSUs for the nine months ended September 30, 2016 and 2015 was \$3,246 and \$0, respectively.
-As of September 30, 2016, \$4,193 of unrecognized compensation costs related to unvested RSUs are expected to be recognized over a weighted-average period of 1.1 years.
+The total stock-based compensation expense related to RSUs for the three months ended March 31, 2017 and 2016 was \$917 and \$1,100, respectively.
+As of March 31, 2017, \$2,252 of unrecognized compensation costs related to unvested non-performance-based RSUs are expected to be recognized over a weighted-average period of 0.7 years.